EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Text Vectorization

-At this point we are ready for turning our words into numbers.
-There are many ways to do so.
-The one we explored in this repository are:
+At this point, we are ready to turn our words into numbers.
+There are many ways to do this.
+The ones we have explored in this repository are:
 - BoW (Bag of Words): [`bagofwords.ipynb`](TEXT/bagofwords.ipynb)
 - TF-IDF (Term Frequency - Inverse Document Frequency): [`tfidf.ipynb`](TEXT/tfidf.ipynb)
 - Word2Vec (Word 2 Vector)
 - GloVe (Global Vectors)

-We will give you some general guidelines for which one to pick, and the pros and cons of each one.
+We will give you some general guidelines on which one to choose, and the pros and cons of each.

 # Picking a Model